jeton-tech/payment-protocol-extensions/json-merchant-data.md

 #### Merchant Data Object Properties

 The default object, representing no additional wallet instructions, is an empty object.
+All properties are optional, however, if ``fiat_rate`` is used, it must be accompanied by a valid ``fiat_symbol``.

 **``exact_amount``** - Integer representing the exact number of satoshis that the payee must send, in addition to the minimum required mining fee, in order for the payment to be accepted as valid.
 If ``exact_amount`` property is present in the merchant data object, then change outputs are not allowed.
 Any payment that does not have the exact outputs, in the exact order, specified in the PaymentDetails will be rejected as invalid.